Carer’s Allowance is the main benefit for carers. If you are looking after someone for 35 hours a week or more, you may be eligible.

 England, Wales and Scotland

-- Visit www.gov.uk/carers-allowance/how-to-claim to apply online or download a claim form.
-You can save your online claim so you don’t have to complete it all in one go.
+- The Department for Work and Pensions encourage online claims and say they are the quickest way of applying for Carer's Allowance.
+Visit www.gov.uk/carers-allowance/how-to-claim to apply online or to download a claim form.
 On the online claim form the person you are caring for no longer has to sign their consent – see note below for more information.

 You could ask for help to complete the claim form from a local advice agency – to find out about advice agencies in your area, please contact the Carers UK Adviceline.